gititub/NEN-NER-TOOLKIT/README.md

 cd NEN-NER-TOOLKIT

 ```
-Create a new Conda environment from environment.yml file.
+Create a new Conda environment from yml file.
 ```
 conda env create -f myenv.yml
-conda activate env_toolkit
+conda activate myenv
 pip install -r requirements.txt
 ```
 Here is a step-by-step guide to installing Conda and creating your own Conda environment: